 The Tate Cancer Center at University of Maryland Baltimore Washington Medical Center opened in 2003 and is named for community philanthropists Creston and Betty Jane Tate.
 The center was a $17.4 million project that was completed to provide cancer patients with high-quality outpatient care conveniently located on the hospital's campus, all under one roof.

 - Accredited by the Commission on Cancer as an Academic Comprehensive Cancer Program (ACAD).
-ACADs are cancer centers that provide post graduate medical education, accession more than 500 newly diagnosed cancer patients each year, offer a full range of diagnostic and treatment services, and participate in cancer related clinical research.
+ACADs are cancer centers that provide post graduate medical education, assesses more than 500 newly diagnosed cancer patients each year, offer a full range of diagnostic and treatment services, and participate in cancer related clinical research.
 Only 13 percent of all cancer programs in the nation have achieved this status.

 - Accredited by the American College of Surgeons Commission on Cancer, which aims to improve cancer patient care through nationally recognized programs.